soupi/learn-haskell-blog-generator/src/04-markup/02-parsing_01.md

 This code above will group together paragraphs in a structure, but how do we view our result?
-In the next chapter will take a short detour and talk a bit about type classes, and how they can help us in this scenario.
+In the next chapter we will take a short detour and talk about type classes, and how they can help us in this scenario.